bryntum/chronograph/src/guides/AdvancedFeatures.md

 Takeaways:

 - Modeling complex data domains is easier, when data graph is represented as the set of [[Entity|entities]] with [[Field|fields]], which are mapped to plain TypeScript classes
-- Fields of entities are regular TypeScript class properties with [["src/replica/Entity".field|field]] decorator.
+- Fields of entities are regular TypeScript class properties with [[field|@field()]] decorator.
 They creates corresponding identifiers in the new type of the data scope, called [[Replica|replica]].
 One can assign a calculation function for the field using the [[calculate]] decorator for class method.

 Data branching.